Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/What_is_React_Query.md

 Two approaches to data fetching were pretty common before libraries like React Query came to the rescue:

-- fetch once, distribute globally, rarely update:
+- ==fetch once, distribute globally, rarely update==:

-  This is pretty much what I myself have been doing with redux a lot.
+  This is pretty much what I myself have been doing with Redux a lot.
 Somewhere, I dispatch an action that initiates the data fetching, usually on mount of the application.
 After we get the data, we put it in a global state manager so that we can access it everywhere in our application.
 After all, many components need access to our Todo list.
 Do we refetch that data?
 No, we have "downloaded" it, so we have it already, why should we?
 Maybe if we fire a POST request to the backend, it will be kind enough to give us the "latest" state back.
 If you want something more accurate, you can always reload your browser window...

-- fetch on every mount, keep it local:
+- ==fetch on every mount, keep it local==:

   Sometimes, we might also think that putting data in global state is "too much".
 We only need it in this Modal Dialog, so why not fetch it *just in time* when the Dialog opens.
 You know the drill: `useEffect`, empty dependency array (throw an eslint-disable at it if it screams), `setLoading(true)` and so on ...
 Of course, we now show a loading spinner every time the Dialog opens until we have the data.
 What else can we do, the local state is gone...

 Both of these approaches are pretty sub-optimal.
-The first one doesn't update our local cache often enough, while the second one potentially re-fetches too often, and also has a questionable ux because data is not there when we fetch for the second time.
+The first one doesn't update our local cache often enough, while the second one potentially refetches too often, and also has a questionable UX because data is not there when we fetch for the second time.

 ## Does TanStack Query replace Redux, MobX or other global state managers?